-No other significant subsequent events have occurred through the date of issuance.
+We have evaluated subsequent events through the date of issuance, and there are no significant subsequent events that have occurred through the date of issuance.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations

 The following discussion and analysis of Waystar Holding Corp. ("Waystar", the "Company", "we", "us", and "our") financial condition and results of operations should be read in conjunction with our unaudited consolidated financial statements and the related notes included elsewhere in this Form 10-Q, and the consolidated financial statements and related notes included in the Prospectus.
 In addition to historical information, this discussion and analysis contains forward-looking statements based on current expectations that involve risks, uncertainties, and other factors outside the Company's control, as well as assumptions, such as our plans, objectives, expectations, and intentions.
 Our actual results may differ materially from those expressed or implied in the forward-looking statements as a result of various factors, including those described under the sections entitled "Cautionary Statement Concerning Forward-Looking Statements" above and "Risk factors" in the Prospectus and our other filings with the SEC.